-A1.
-DOES THE STATE HAVE, AT A MINIMUM, A DEFINITION OF AT LEAST THREE STUDENT ACHIEVEMENT LEVELS (BASIC, PROFICIENT, AND ADVANCED) IN READING/LANGUAGE ARTS AND MATHEMATICS (ELEMENT 1.3)?

-A1.
-STATE EVIDENCE AND STATE ACTIVITIES FOR MEETING REQUIREMENTS As stated in the original workbook, Illinois employs four levels of student achievement, as outlined.
-Tables 2 and 3 in the original workbook delineate this in detail.
+- A1.
+DOES THE STATE HAVE, AT A MINIMUM, A DEFINITION OF AT LEAST THREE STUDENT ACHIEVEMENT LEVELS (BASIC, PROFICIENT, AND ADVANCED) IN READING/LANGUAGE ARTS AND MATHEMATICS (ELEMENT 1.3)? - A1.
+STATE EVIDENCE AND STATE ACTIVITIES FOR MEETING REQUIREMENTS Illinois employs four levels of student achievement, as outlined.